-The AD9163 is a high performance, 16-bit digital-to-analog converter (DAC) that supports data rates to 6 GSPS.
+The AD9164 is a high performance, 16-bit digital-to-analog converter (DAC) and direct digital synthesizer (DDS) that supports update rates to 6 GSPS.
 The DAC core is based on a quad-switch architecture coupled with a 2 $\times$ interpolator filter that enables an effective DAC update rate of up to 12 GSPS in some modes.
-The high dynamic range and bandwidth makes this DAC ideally suited for the most demanding high speed radio frequency (RF) DAC applications.
+The high dynamic range and bandwidth makes these DACs ideally suited for the most demanding high speed radio frequency (RF) DAC applications.